 our freedom more than we do, and this is the first thing that needs to

-enough.
-If we never get a grip on our sinful passions and desires but allow
+surrenders to it.
+If we never get a grip on our evil passions and desires, we may not be destined for heaven, even if

 we believe in Jesus and said the Sinner’s Prayer.
-Many consider themselves
+Most Christians claim to

-inconsistencies and sins of every kind.
+inconsistencies of every kind.
 God sees all sin as equally evil,

 but from our standpoint there are some sins that are worse than others, more